sagecodes/intro-git-github/README.md

 - `git log -p` (pres `q` to get back to bash promt)

 ##### Undo staging

-git reset HEAD filename.file
+- `git reset HEAD` will pull all the files out of staging
+- `git reset HEAD filename.file` this will pull the file out staging

 ##### Git Diff
-- git diff
+`- git diff`
-- git diff --staged
+`- git diff --staged`

 ##### Remove and move
 git rm filename.file